 Safe riding in groups

-- Be predictable with all your actions.
-Maintain a steady straight line and avoid braking or changing direction suddenly, especially if contesting a sprint.
-Remember that there are riders following you closely from behind.
-To slow down gradually, move out into the wind and slot back into your position in the bunch.
+- Be predictable with your actions.
+Maintain a steady straight line and don’t brake suddenly or change direction suddenly.
+Remember that there are riders following you closely.

 - Point out and call out any road hazards ahead.
-These include pot-holes, drain grates, stray animals, joggers, opening car doors and parked cars
+These include pot-holes, drainage grates, stray animals, joggers, opening car doors and parked cars.

-- Don’t overlap wheels.
-A slight direction change or gust of wind could easily cause you to touch wheels and fall.
+- Don’t overlap wheels, that is to say remain entirely behind the rider in front of you.
+If you overlap wheels, just a slight direction change or gust of wind could easily cause you to touch wheels and fall.

 - Pedal down hill when you are at the head of the bunch.
-Cyclists dislike having to ride constantly under brakes.
+The riders behind you will be coasting in your slipstream, but at least they won’t have to be on the brakes.

-- Stay to the left when in front to allow room for others to pass safely on your right, particularly in traffic.
-Pass other riders on their right hand side whenever possible.
+- Keep left when in front to allow room for others to pass safely on your right, particularly in traffic.
+Only pass other riders on their right hand side.

 - Be smooth with your turn at the front of a group.
-Avoid surges unless trying to break from the bunch.
-A group will travel quicker when turns are completed smoothly.
+Don’t increase your effort dramatically when you get to the front, because you will be causing riders behind you to do the same.
+A group will remain cohesive when turns are completed smoothly.

-- Avoid leaving gaps when following wheels.
-Cyclists save about 30% of their energy at high speed by following a wheel.
+- Try to avoid leaving gaps when following wheels.
+Cyclists save about 30% of their energy by following a wheel.
 Each time you leave a gap you are forcing yourself to ride alone to bridge it.
-Also, riders behind you will become annoyed and ride around you, especially if the bunch is working together to break away or catch a break-away in a race.

-- When climbing hills avoid following a wheel too closely.
-Many riders often lose their momentum when rising out of the saddle in a hill which can cause a sudden deceleration.
-This can often catch a rider who is following too closely, resulting in a fall from a wheel touch.
+- When climbing hills avoid following the wheel in front too closely.
+When the rider in front of you decides to stand up out of the saddle, the change in momentum can often catch a rider who is following too closely, resulting in a fall from a wheel touch.